 Ready to get your child’s smile on track?

-* Offer good at Children’s Dental Health of Allegheny, Downingtown, Harrisburg, Lancaster, Mechanicsburg, Philadelphia, Springfield, Warrington, West Grove, York.
+* Offer good at Children’s Dental Health of Allegheny, Downingtown, Harrisburg, Lancaster, Mechanicsburg, Philadelphia, Springfield, Warrington, West Grove, Wyomissing, and York.
 No purchase necessary.
 Offer good at any time.
 No expiration.
 A proposed treatment plan could require a visit to your child’s dental provider prior to beginning orthodontic treatment, the cost of which is not included in this offer.
 Additional fees may be incurred in individual cases.
 Complimentary orthodontic consultation includes visual orthodontic evaluation, Panoramic X-ray, and doctor examination to determine eligibility and treatment type.
-Dr. Yvonne Kwong, DMD
+Yvonne Kwong, DMD

 Serving Lots of Happy Patients